testingbot/karma-testingbot-launcher/README.md

 ## Usage

 This launcher is used to run your tests across many browsers and platforms on TestingBot.
-You can run the same tests on different browser versions and mobile browsers.
+Typically this runner is used in a CI (Continuous Integration) system.

 ### Adding karma-testingbot-launcher to an existing Karma config